How to manage Azure resource groups with the Azure CLI

 An Azure resource group is a container that holds related resources for an Azure solution.
 A resource group might contain storage, virtual machines, apps, dashboards, services, or almost anything you deal with in Azure.

 The Azure Command-Line Interface (CLI) allows you to create, persist, and set default Azure resource groups.
-The CLI will also allow you clean up resources after creating them.
+The CLI will also allow you to clean up resources after creating them.

 Create a resource group